-On 9 August 2012, CG re-launches with a renewed vigour for artist development.
-The past year or so have been a crucial period of CG’s re-development – its strategy and plans have been updated; it has invested in minor refurbishment to unlock its building assets, e.g. in converting its meeting room into a rentable office and improving its galleries to gain short-term space hires; and it is currently rebuilding this website that incorporates www.theartguide.co.uk – the contemporary art listings site that CG initiated in 2005 to promote artist-led and independent public facing exhibitions and events on the same platform as the institutions.
+On 9 August 2012, CG re-launched with a renewed vigour for artist development.
+The past 2 years or so have been a crucial period of CG’s re-development – its strategy and plans have been updated; it has invested in minor refurbishment to unlock its building assets, e.g. in converting its meeting room into a rentable office and improving its galleries to gain short-term space hires; and it is currently rebuilding this website that incorporates www.theartguide.co.uk – the contemporary art listings site that CG initiated in 2005 to promote artist-led and independent public facing exhibitions and events on the same platform as the institutions.

 Team CG has rediscovered the entrepreneurial spirit that started Castlefield Gallery in 1984, when artists and art lovers got together to build a gallery to showcase emerging contemporary artists.
 The fundraising auction in May 2012 auction demonstrated the incredible support that CG has from artists, the arts community and art buyers, in raising ground-breaking sales of £33,000 towards its future plans for talent development.
 CG extends a huge thank you all the artists who donated work, helped out in the build up to and at the event, and especially to artist Pavel Buchler who gave advice and time to be the auctioneer, and also to gallery director Stephen Snoddy (New Art Gallery Walsall) and to DJ and writer Dave Haslam.